gw-ospo/curioss-patterns/one-off-workshops.md

 # Problem / Challenge

-There is limited knowledge across a university of how to create and use open source software (OSS) effectively; and how to follow best practices / standards.
+There is limited knowledge across a university of how to create and use open source software (OSS) effectively; and how to follow best practices/standards.

 The OSPO has also become aware of basic knowledge gaps in related areas (e.g. open science, computer sciences).

 # Pattern Category

-Below is a list of common categories of academic OSPO activities \- please choose which apply:

-- OSS Education & Skills
+* OSS Education & Skills
-- Sharing OSS Best Practices
+* Sharing OSS Best Practices

 # Context